hyperledger/besu-docs/docs/HowTo/Deploy/Lite-Network-Monitor.md

     cd ethstats-network-server/docker/lite-mode/memory-persistence
     ```

-1. Update the `docker-compose.yml` file to your Pantheon [network ID](../../Concepts/NetworkID-And-ChainID.md):
+1. Update the `docker-compose.yml` file to your Besu [network ID](../../Concepts/NetworkID-And-ChainID.md):

     ```yaml
      - NETWORK_ID=2018
      - NETWORK_NAME=mynetwork
     ```

-    In this example we are using the `dev` Pantheon network with a network ID of `2018`.
+    In this example we are using the `dev` Besu network with a network ID of `2018`.

 1. Start the server using Docker compose: